 Visit the Grand Palace and Wat Phra Kaew

-Nowadays, the palace complex is used for ceremonial purposes and also home to the most sacred temple in the country – Wat Phra Kaew – The Temple of the Emerald Buddha.
+The Grand Palace is still used for ceremonial purposes and royal events, and it’s home to the most sacred temple in the country: Wat Phra Kaew, or the Temple of the Emerald Buddha.

 Check Out the Less Known Marble Temple